Introduction to Medical Textiles: Applications and Innovations in Healthcare

 9. It should be fluid resistant or absorbent.

-10. It should be bio receptive.
+10. It should be bio-receptive.

-12. It should be anti-microbial and anti-bacteria.
+12. It should be anti-microbial and anti-bacterial.

 13. It should be electrical or thermal conductivity.